mikesowter/RMS-slave/lib/Time-master/Readme.txt

   and prints (to the serial port) the time of an event and the time period since the previous event.

 - TimeNTP uses the Arduino Ethernet shield to access time using the internet NTP time service.
-  The NTP protocol uses UDP and the UdpBytewise library is required, see: http://bitbucket.org/bjoern/arduino_osc/src/14667490521f/libraries/Ethernet/
+  The NTP protocol uses UDP and the udpBytewise library is required, see: http://bitbucket.org/bjoern/arduino_osc/src/14667490521f/libraries/Ethernet/

 - TimeGPS gets time from a GPS